 - Mobile device use outside of the workplace.

-- Access control to computers, servers, or any other information system.
+- Facility access control to computers, servers, or any other information system.

 2. Technical safeguards for ePHI

-This area can be challenging for medical professionals to understand and usually requires assistance from third-party professionals or consultants.
+This area can be challenging for healthcare providers to understand and usually requires assistance from third-party professionals or consultants.
 To simplify, technical safeguards cover how technology protects the data and who has access to it.

 Examples of technical safeguards include: